zander-raycraft/react-weatherApp/README.md

 This is a basic weather app in react demonstrating API calls

-This is a WebApp for retreiving the weather using the OpenWeatherMap API call
+This is a WebApp for retreiving the weather using/manipulating the OpenWeatherMap API call and working with async functions and promises

 languages used: